microchip-pic-avr-examples/dspic33ck-curiosity-data-eeprom-emulation-demo/README.md

 This 16-Bit Data EEPROM Emulation library presents a third alternative that addresses these issues.
 This library features an interface similar to an internal data EEPROM, which uses available program memory and can improve endurance by a factor as high as 500.

-This code example demonstrate the usage of 16-Bit Data EEPROM Emulation Library.
+This code example demonstrates the usage of 16-Bit Data EEPROM Emulation Library.

 ## Related Documentation